 “After the holidays, we receive an increase in inquiries about assisted living,” says Kathy Stewart, Vice President of Nursing at Aegis Living.
 “Adult children may have not seen their parents for a while and are alarmed by their living condition, their limited mobility, or notice memory issues.
 If you saw changes in their typical behavior trust your gut.”

-After a holiday visit with your senior parent living, it is a good time to assess the key factors about whether they can care for themselves?
+After a holiday visit with your senior parent, it is a good time to assess the key factors about whether they can care for themselves?

-- Is there weight loss?
+- Weight loss.
 Are they eating properly?
-Are there fresh produce and food in the cupboards and refrigerator?
+Is there fresh produce and food in the cupboards and refrigerator?
 Is food spoiled in their house?

-- Are they wearing clean clothing?
+- Dressing and Hygiene.
 Are they wearing the same clothing over and over?
 Have they showered?
 Brushed their hair?
 Shaved?

-- Are they keeping their regular doctor visits?
+- Doctor Visits.
 Are they going to the eye doctor for a checkup?
 Have they gone to the dentist?
 Do they forget to take medication?
 Are they hard of hearing?

 - Mobility.
-Have they suffered a fall?
+Have they fallen and not told you?
 Can they get in and out of a chair or bed on their own?
 Are they stable when walking?
 Do they have unexplained bruising?

 - Memory.
 Are they forgetting things they should know?
 Are the confused?
 Are they having mood swings?
 Are they depressed?
 Are they missing appointments?